What is Conditional Access?

 Why Conditional Access Matters

 As the world becomes more digital, rights holders and content producers face new challenges when it comes to monetizing their content and preventing piracy.
-As a result, DRM has come to complement CA systems as an improved form of content security for digital transmission over IP-based networks such as the Internet.
+As a result, DRM has come to complement how conditional access systems work as an improved form of content security for digital transmission over IP-based networks such as the Internet.
 DRM has the advantage that it can use two-way (IP) networks to communicate between head-end and receivers, which enables far better security approaches compared to one-way networks.

 However, CAS still plays an important role for pay-TV broadcasters using one-way networks, typically satellite or terrestrial transmission.